Walt Whitman Birthplace State Historic Site: History

 The Whitman family's connection to Long Island dates back to the early 17th century and their property once covered 500 acres.
 Walter Whitman Sr., father of the poet, built this farmhouse in West Hills near Huntington, New York in 1816.
 Whitman Sr. was a Quaker and a carpenter and he built the two-story, cedar-shingled farmhouse by hand.
 The future poet was born here three years later in 1819.
 The Whitman family's other three children were born here as well.
-When Walt Jr. was five years old, the family moved to Brooklyn.
+In 1823, when Whitman was four years old, the family moved to Brooklyn.

 Whitman worked at various times as a printer, a schoolteacher, a journalist, a volunteer nurse during the Civil War, and a newspaper publisher.
 He returned to Long Island at age 17 to teach at a local school and founded the Long Islander newspaper.
 He eventually authored a book of poetry, Leaves of Grass, which sold poorly when first published but has over time come to be considered a masterpiece of world literature.
 The museum's web site says:

 By the end of his life, Whitman had become the first American poet to achieve international acclaim.
 Today his poetry is available in every major language and inspires people world wide who find in Whitman the voice and vision of a truly international humanist.

 Near the end of his life, he returned to the area and, as he reported, "rode around all the old familiar spots, viewing and pondering and dwelling long upon them, everything coming back to me from fifty years".
 Lilacs which grew on the property inspired Whitman's poem "When Lilacs Last in the Dooryard Bloom'd".